 We bring you musical tourism at its most luxurious, with stops at Ibert’s Mediterranean ports of call, Respighi’s beloved Roman fountains and Debussy’s dreamy seascapes.
-The sensational young pianist Daniil Trifonov follows in the footsteps of Scriabin, a fellow Russian prodigy who created this opulent Piano Concerto at the age of 24.
+Fan favorite Inon Barnaton joins the symphony for a rousing performance of Mozart’s Piano Concerto No. 23.

 Pre-concert Talk presented one hour prior to each performance.
 Free with ticket purchase.